 The fair values of the stock options used to calculate compensation expense for both employees and non-employees for the options granted is estimated using the Black-Scholes option pricing model.
-The weighted average fair value per option granted during the year ended April 30, 2017 was \$0.27 (2016 - \$0.05).
-During the year ended April 30, 2017, the Company recognized \$146,590 (2016 - \$108,547) in share-based payments for the fair value of the vesting portion of the stock options that were granted in the prior and current years.
+The weighted average fair value per option granted during the years ended April 30, 2018 was \$nil (2017 - \$0.27).
+During the years ended April 30, 2018, the Company recognized \$105,758 (2017 - \$146,590) in share-based payments for the fair value of the vesting portion of the stock options that were granted in the prior and current years.
 The following weighted average assumptions used in the calculation of fair value are as follows:

 Year ended Year ended

-April 30, 2017 April 30, 2016
+April 30, 2018 April 30, 2017

-Risk-free interest rate 0.91% 0.72%
+Risk-free interest rate N/A 0.91%

-Expected volatility 145.03% 149.91%
+Expected volatility N/A 145.03%

-Expected life of options 4.70 years 4.91 years
+Expected life of options N/A 4.70 years

-Expected dividend yield Nil Nil
+Expected dividend yield N/A Nil

-Forfeiture rate 0% 0%
+Forfeiture rate N/A 0%